 Sleep is the enemy of the airline reviewer unfortunately.
 I’ve got to stay awake and keep taking notes (and pictures) of everything that happens.
 I kept chanting “It’s gonna be the best Xiamen Airlines reviews ever!” over and over as I slapped myself across the face to prevent myself from falling asleep.

 One final note about this “babies in business class” thing As it pertains to this particular flight.
 The two flight attendants working the business class cabin this morning were absolutely phenomenal in helping those stressed-out parents getting situated with everything they needed for a comfortable flight.
 In my opinion, they went far above and beyond the call of duty to take some of the load off of the parents.

 Not much is ever said about that kind of thing in the reviews that I read (especially not Xiamen Airlines reviews), so I just thought it was important to call that out.
 These flight attendants were amazing.

 What is Xiamen Airlines domestic business class entertainment like?

 You’ve probably noticed by now that there weren’t any video screens carved into the back of those 1990’s era seats.
 It’s hard not to notice stuff like that these days, especially when airlines like Delta are putting really large video screens in thier domestic US first class product (as you can see here in my Delta A321 first class review).

-Anyway, just as I experienced in Alaska Airlines 737-900 first class between Orlando and San Diego, the flight attendants handed out portable video players which were stuffed full of good movies and TV shows.
+Anyway, the flight attendants handed out portable video players which were stuffed full of good movies and TV shows.